-More formally, a strict preference for an option x relative to an alternative y may be expressed by a preference relation >, such that if x is preferred to y, then x > y.
+More formally, a strict preference for an option x relative to an alternative y may be expressed by a preference relation x, such that if x is preferred to y, then x > y.
 If the chooser is indifferent between two options x and why, then x = y.
-This also allows for a numerical representation, where x is assigned a higher value or 'utility number' than y based on the choosers subjective expectations, e.g. 2 and 1, such that these assignments capture the preference relation, i.e. 2>1 (c).
+This also allows for a numerical representation, where x is assigned a higher value or 'utility number' than y based on the choosers subjective expectations, e.g. 2 and 1, such that these assignments capture the preference relation, i.e. 2 > 1 (c).
 Mathematically preferences may then be described by a utility function, which maps each choice option to a utility number.

 In turn, this allows for saying that an 'agent' (this is how one refers to the 'chooser') is choosing instrumentally rational if she maximises her subjective expected utility function in the choice scenario (d).
-In particular von Neumann and Morgenstern proved that, for an agent to maximise her subjective expected utility function in general, she must be following a series of self-evident axioms of rational choice, as well as if she follows this series of self-evident axioms of rational choices may be represented by a subjective expected utility function.
-Assuming that the agent has three choice options - x, y, z - these axioms are as follows:
+In particular von Neumann and Morgenstern proved that, for an agent to maximise her subjective expected utility function in general, she must be following a series of self-evident axioms of rational choice, as well as if she follows this series of self-evident axioms of rational choice, her choices may be represented by a subjective expected utility function.
+Assuming that the agent has three choice options -x, y, z - these axioms may be described formally as follows (see side-notes for an illustration):